-December 21 commemorates the birth of a challenging word game enjoyed by millions around the world.
-It’s Crossword Puzzle Day!
+Crossword Puzzle Day on December 21st commemorates the birth of a challenging word game enjoyed by millions around the world.

 The first crossword puzzles were published in England in children’s books and other publications.
 They were simple word games derived from the word squares where letters were arranged in a square so that the words read the same across and down.

-The object of a crossword puzzle is to fill in the white spaces of a grid with the correct words from the hints provided alongside the grid.
-The black spaces separate individual words.
-The clues to more challenging puzzles are more like riddles, making the game more complex.
+The object of a crossword puzzle is to fill in the white spaces of a grid with the correct words using the clues provided.
+Black spaces separate individual words.
+The clues to more challenging puzzles read like riddles, making the game more complex.

 Many tout the benefits of crossword puzzles.
 Not only are they fun, but challenging crossword puzzles may help delay the effects of dementia or sharpen the brain for problem-solving.
 They can also increase vocabulary and even relieve the mind from the stress of the day by focusing on something other than worldly problems.